chenasraf/sofmani/README.md

 ## 📚 Configuration Reference

-Here is a detailed breakdown of all configuration options:
+Here is a quick breakdown of all configuration options.

+For a full breakdown with all the supported options, see [the docs](./docs/installer-types.md).

 ### Global Options